viktoriakacuba/kairos_initiative/README.md

 - `/manifesto` — a philosophical document defining Kairos’s purpose, function, and consequences
 - `/contract` — the theory of Symmetric Feedback: how users and models co-evolve
 - `/ui` — interface layers (CLI, Web, Telegram, etc.)
+- `/worldorder` — map of post-LLM societal and cognitive architecture

 ---